Sriya Reddy: Personal life

-Sriya married Tamil actor-producer Vikram Krishna on 9 March 2008 at Park Sheraton hotel in Chennai.
+Sriya married actor-producer Vikram Krishna on 9 March 2008 at Park Sheraton hotel in Chennai.
 Vikram Krishna is the son of veteran film producer G. K. Reddy and brother of actor Vishal Krishna and had starred in a couple of Tamil films, before turning full-time film producer, primarily producing films featuring his brother Vishal in the lead role under his GK Films Corporation.
 Sriya since has been co-producing films with her husband.
 The couple have a daughter, Amalia.